vicmmont/lighthouse/lighthouse-core/scripts/lantern/collect/README.md

 ## Get a WPT key

+This is how you get a regular key:

 http://www.webpagetest.org/getkey.php -> "Login with Google" -> fill form.
 Key will be emailed to you.

+But you'll really need a privileged key to run the collection in a reasonable amount of time.

 ## Lighthouse Version